OECD slightly raises world GDP growth forecast to 2.7%

 A drop in energy prices, the untangling of supply chain bottlenecks and China's sooner-than-expected reopening are contributing to the recovery, the OECD said.

+Among its 38 members -- an eclectic group ranging from the United States to Germany, Mexico, Japan and New Zealand -- inflation is expected to slow to 6.6 percent this year, after soaring to 9.4 percent in 2022.

-But core inflation, which strips out volatile energy and food prices, is higher than previously expected, according to the Organisation for Economic Co-operation and Development.
+But core inflation, which strips out volatile energy and food prices, is higher than previously expected, according to the OECD.

-The OECD said this may force central banks, which have already raised interest rates in efforts to tame consumer prices, to further hike borrowing costs.
+The international organisation said this may force central banks, which have already raised interest rates in efforts to tame consumer prices, to further hike borrowing costs.

 "Central banks need to maintain restrictive monetary policies until there are clear signs that underlying inflationary pressures are abating," Lombardelli said.